 In other agreements, a landlord cannot evict a lodger immediately, even if they’re not paying rent.
 The minimum amount of time a landlord can ever evict a lodger is within a week if they are paying rent every week.
 This is within an excluded tenancy.

 The only protection a lodger has from eviction is if they were signed into a fixed-term lodging agreement.
 If a landlord wants to evict a tenant in a period of their contract that they are ‘locked in’ for, the lodger could take the landlord to court and argue against it.

 This fixed-term could be anywhere from 6 months to a year in some cases so it’s important a property owner reads the agreement laid out in the lodging contract in detail before signing anything.
 Sometimes, verbally negotiating with a lodger alongside their agreement is the quickest way to evict a tenant ethically and whilst still providing a lodger with some security.

 What rights do lodgers have?

-Because a lodging agreement doesn’t fall under the same security of tenure that other types of agreements fall under, there is some obscurity around what rights a lodger has is their right to a safe home.
+Because lodging agreements don’t fall under the same security of tenure that other types of agreements fall under, the main rights a lodger has is their right to a safe home.
 Others aren’t protected as much.

 How to check the type of agreement you have with your landlord